-Many homeowners love the warmth and atmosphere a wood-burning appliance brings to a home.
-Yet when it comes to safety and maintenance, in-home wood stoves and fireplaces require a little more attention than typical oil or gas furnaces.
+Many homeowners love the warmth and atmosphere a fireplace or wood-burning appliance brings to a home.
+Yet when it comes to safety and maintenance, in-home fireplaces and wood stoves require a little more attention than typical oil or gas furnaces.

-While installing and maintaining working smoke detectors and carbon monoxide detectors and installing new batteries in each annually are important in homes that enjoy a wood stove or wood-burning fireplace, there are several other things homeowners should know about their safety and maintenance.
+While installing and maintaining working smoke detectors and carbon monoxide detectors are important in homes that enjoy a wood stove or wood-burning fireplace, there are several other things homeowners should know about their safety and maintenance.

 1. Correct Installation Is Critical

 If you’re considering installing a wood stove in your home, it’s important to get familiar with your local and regional regulations regarding wood-burning appliance installation.
 Make sure your stove complies with all local fire and building codes, such as proper clearance around the stove and acceptable venting.
 Also ensure your stove pipe dimensions and flue/damper specifications meet the necessary requirements.

 Whether you heat your home with a wood-burning fireplace or a wood stove, it’s critical to make sure there’s enough ventilation to direct smoke and carbon monoxide out of your home.
 Inadequate ventilation could lead to the buildup of carbon monoxide, a silent, odorless, yet deadly, gas inside your home.

 Also take a look at what’s surrounding your chimney on your home’s exterior.
 Remove tree branches that are within 15 feet way from the top of your chimney.
 Ensure there’s a chimney cap installed on top of your chimney to prevent debris and small animals (like squirrels) from falling in and blocking the smoke flow from your wood stove or fireplace.